 Identifying the Calling User

-When sending or receiving a dialog-initiating request, SIP entities involved in session peering MUST identify the calling user in the P-Asserted-Identity header field using the telephone-subscriber syntax form of the SIP URI as described above in Section 6.2.
-When sending or receiving a dialog-initiating request, SIP entities involved in session peering SHOULD identify the calling name display information in the display-name component of the P-Asserted-Identity header field as described in Section 7.2.
+When sending or receiving a dialog-initiating request, SIP entities involved in session peering MUST identify the calling user in the P-Asserted-Identity header field using the telephone-subscriber syntax form of the SIP URI as described above in Section 65.2.3.

 Numbering and Addressing

-Ed.
-Note: moved up from Section 8

 The table below describes the set of URI formats that MUST be supported on the IP-NNI, and the headers in which these formats may appear.
 This is not intended to preclude the use of tel or sips URIs.